oneacik/digital-garden/_pages/about.md

 I usually attend meetups as a speaker.
 I'm preparing to challenge bigger conferences soon.
-Check all my appearances and topics here: TODO
+Check all my appearances and topics here: TODO.
 All my presentations are open and free, browse them <a href="https://gitlab.com/oneacik/lifecycle/-/tree/master/prezentacje%20i%20warsztaty/presentation">here</a>.

 ### Manager